dannybloe/dzVents/README.md

  - **changedDevices**: *Table*.
 A collection holding all the devices that have been updated in this cycle.
  - **devices**: *Table*.
 A collection with all the *device objects*.
 You can get a device by its name or id: `domoticz.devices[123]` or `domoticz.devices['My switch']`.
 See [Device object API](#device-object-api) below.
  - **groups**: *Table*: A collection with all the groups.
 Each group has the same interface as a device.
 See [Device object API](#device-object-api).
 Of course a group has far less properties than a regular device.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **scenes**: *Table*: A collection with all the scenes.
 Each scene has the same interface as a device.
 See [Device object API](#device-object-api).
 Of course a scene has far less properties than a regular device.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **security**: Holds the state of the security system e.g. `Armed Home` or `Armed Away`.
  - **time**: Current system time:
 	 - **day**: *Number*